Ansible-RH-Madrid/f5lab/README.md

 # ansible-automates-F5-lab
-Laboratory to manage F5 (bigIP) load balancer
+Laboratory to manage F5 (bigIP) load balancer from Ansible Tower

 ## How to start